OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 - In Azure portal, create a [Self-Signed Certificate](https://learn.microsoft.com/en-us/azure/key-vault/certificates/quick-create-portal).
 - Create and collect `EncryptionCertificateId`, `Base64EncodedCertificate`, `PRIVATE_KEY_PATH`, and save those value  to update in `.env` file later.

+## Setup the Application Insights
+In Azure portal, create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/nodejs#resource) and save `Instrumentation Key` and `Connection String` values and which will be required later while updating `.env` file configuration in sample code.

+**Note>** While creating or setting up Application Insights, choose `NodeJS` as the application type.

 ## Setup and use the sample locally
 1) Navigate to the `samples/bot-ai-meeting-helper/.localConfigs` and update the values below.